aldrin-jalex/Pricing-Table/README.md

 # Pricing-Table
-Learning FlexBox and implementing them to create a basic pricing table.
+Learning FlexBox and implementing its features to create a basic pricing table.